nick8787/StylusTestSelenide/Readme.md

 - 7.In package "utils", in class "UtilsMethod" create method that reads values from the configuration file.
 - 8.Create configuration file "config.properties" in package "resources".
 - 9.Make popup separated in package "components".
-- 10.Make class "DataHendler" to remove hyphens and commas in "verifyOrderCreated" method.
+- 10.Make class "DataHandler" to remove hyphens and commas in "verifyOrderCreated" method.
 - 11.In class "Helper" there is method, which select value from dropdown payment list.
-- 12.In package "dto", in class "AddPersonData", create peson data and use it in main test.
+- 12.In package "dto", in class "AddPersonData", create person data and use it in main test.
 - 13.Create "CreateOrderTest" to run the test.
 - 14.In "CheckoutPage" create method, which verify that order has been created.